50 Essential Accessories for Men Over 50

 A do-it-all tote

 The tote is the best bag a guy can own: Just throw all your stuff in and go—no need to spend time organizing files and pockets and flaps.
-And, by investing in an über-stylish option, like this mélange bag from Want les Essentiels, you'll still look like an adult for whom everything is in its right place.
+And, by investing in an über-stylish option, like this one from Filson, you'll still look like an adult for whom everything is in its right place.

 The next time life calls for a tie—a Monday morning meeting, a white tablecloth dinner date—eschew the wide silk necktie.
-Instead, grab a reserved square-end knit tie that works with your entire wardrobe.
-This offering, from Brooks Brothers, comes in all manner of versatile colors, from a burgundy-flecked brown to a dashing aqua.
+Instead, grab a stylish tie that works with your entire wardrobe.
+This offering from Tommy Hilfiger comes in all manner of versatile patterns, from a vibrant purple plaid to a reserved blue with red polka dots.

-You may think the Chelsea boot is reserved for aging rock stars and the army of style-conscious dads of Brooklyn.
+You may think the Chelsea boot is reserved for aging rock stars.
 But there's no easier way to knock a few years off your look than by slipping into a sleek Chelsea boot.
 If you want a pair that both looks great and will last forever, look no further than Allen Edmonds' practically bulletproof Liverpool.
-(Full disclosure: This is the go-to midweek shoe for one of our editors.
-He wears it most days during the fall and spring, has for the past few years—and hasn't once had to get it repaired or touched up.
-That alone should tell you how much of a beast the boot is.)

 A robust pocket square collection

 Now that (most) workplaces don't require neckties, the pocket square has ascended to the throne of mandatory suiting accessory.
 In other words: If you're rocking a blazer or suit and you don't have a pocket square, you're doing the bare sartorial minimum—when you're more than capable of infusing some style into your look.
-This starter pack of inoffensively blue pocket squares will get your collection started on the right foot.
+This starter pack of black, gray, and white squares will get your collection started on the right foot.

 An all-occasion tie clip